paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ### Sustainability

 - The discipline of sustainability addresses the long-term environmental, economic, and societal impact of your business activities.
 Your business or organization can have negative environmental impacts like direct or indirect carbon emissions, unrecyclable waste, and damage to shared resources like clean water.
 When building cloud workloads, the practice of sustainability is understanding the impacts of the services used, quantifying impacts through the entire workload lifecycle, and applying design principles and best practices to reduce these impacts.
+Key topics include a shared responsibility model for sustainability, understanding impact, and maximizing utilization to minimize required resources and reduce downstream impacts.
 - Understand your impact
 - Establish sustainability goals
 - Maximize utilization